 Poetry chapbook, 40 pages, $7 cover price

-Selected for publication after finishing as a finalist in the 2006 MSR Chapbook Contest.
+This manuscript was selected for publication after finishing as the first runner up in the 2006 MSR Chapbook Contest.

 About The Author

 Elizabeth Harrington has a Ph.D. in psychology and works at a market research firm in New York.
 She grew up in Oklahoma, which is the emotional and physical setting for much of her poetry.
 Her poems have appeared in several journals, including: The Hudson Review, Field, Nimrod, The Sun, Rattapallax, The Paterson Review, and The Spoon River Poetry Review.

 She was a winner of the Allen Ginsberg Poetry Award (granted by The Poetry Project, Passaic Community College), first runner-up in the dA Center for the Arts Poetry Prize, and a finalist in Comstock Review’s Muriel Craft Bailey Award, and in The Ledge and Grayson Books poetry chapbook contests.
 She is included in an anthology of poems about divorce (“Split Verse: Poems to Heal the Heart”).

 Elizabeth Harrington’s poems shimmer with the heat of an Oklahoma landscape

 where “our first lover is like summer/though we don’t know it yet”.
 At times, they

 read like a memoir but are more melodic.
 Family, fatherhood, and in particular,